juvenotes/theta/README.md

 ### Adding new pypi libs

 To add a new **backend** dependency, run `poetry add {dependency}`.
 If the dependency should be only available for development user append `-G dev` to the command.

+### API Schema

+We use the DRF-Spectacular tool to generate an OpenAPI schema from our Django Rest Framework API.
+The OpenAPI schema serves as the backbone for generating client code, creating comprehensive API documentation, and more.

+The API documentation pages are accessible at `http://localhost:8000/api/schema/swagger-ui/` or `http://localhost:8000/api/schema/redoc/`.

+> [!IMPORTANT]
+> Anytime a view is created, updated, or removed, the schema must be updated to reflect the changes.
+Failing to do so can lead to outdated client code or documentation.
+>
+> To update the schema, run:
+> - If you are using Docker: `make docker_backend_update_schema`
+> - If you are not using Docker: `poetry run python manage.py spectacular --color --file schema.yml`

 ## Github Actions